tisfeng/Easydict/README_EN.md

 ## Translation Services

-**Currently, we support Youdao Dictionary, macOS system translation, DeepL, Google, Baidu and Volcano translation, a total of 6 translation services.**
+**Currently, we support Youdao Dictionary, macOS system translation, DeepL, Google, Bing, Baidu, and Volcano translation, a total 6 translation services.**

 > Note ⚠️: Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.